z3y/ShaderGraph-BuiltIn-Importer/README.md

-Import Unity Shader Graphs made with built-in target to older unity versions.
-Tested with 2021.3 -> 2019.4
+ShaderGraph built-in with custom shading and some bug fixes, also allows importing into older unity versions (tested with 2021.3 -> 2019.4)

-Also includes shader graph bug fixes for GPU Instancing, Single Pass and Single Pass Instanced rendering, SPI shadow attenuation and more, some additional Bakery features and more planned features.
-Experimental, theres probably bugs

 Select a Shader Graph shader, Copy Shader -> `Window > ShaderGraphImporter` Paste and Import